 Advantages and types

 Some designs of liquid propellant rockets can be throttled as well as turned off/on.
 This is unlike solid propellant rockets which cannot be turned off, once ignited.
 Liquid rockets have been built as monopropellant rockets using a single type of propellant, bipropellant rockets using two types of propellant, or more exotic tripropellant rockets using three types of propellant.
-Bipropellant liquid rockets generally use a liquid fuel, such as liquid hydrogen or a hydrocarbon fuel such as RP-1, and a liquid oxidizer, such as liquid oxygen.
+Bipropellant liquid rockets generally use liquid fuel, such as liquid hydrogen or a hydrocarbon fuel such as RP-1, and a liquid oxidizer, such as liquid oxygen.

 Some interesting points related to Liquid propellants rockets